stjude/EasyFiji/readme.md

 | **IDE** | VScode (1.104.2) |
 | **Build Tool** | Maven (builds `.jar` under `/target`) |
 | **ImageJ** | 1.54p |

-## 🔨 How to build
-Developers can easily extend it by adding new panels, button listeners, or processing classes following the same event-driven design pattern. after modify, type "mvn clean install" to generate new .jar file.
-The compiled **.jar** file will appear in target folder.

 ## 🐛 Troubleshooting Guide